 This list was originally compiled for an elderly adult in need.
 It contains many helpful websites and organizations that can help you find the resources you may be eligible for in your area.

 Start your search for affordable housing in Eugene here.

 If you need shelter, then we have good news!
 There are many, many affordable housing programs in the Eugene and Lane County areas.

-Housing and Community Services Agency of Lane County
+Homes for Good (formerly Housing and Community Services Agency of Lane County)

-This agency owns a 708 subsidized complexes that provide affordable housing in Eugene and elsewhere in Lane County.
+This agency has developed over 1600 units of subsidized housing that provide affordable housing in Eugene and elsewhere in Lane County.
 Your rent depends on what unit you’re in because in renters pay a percentage of their income for some units and a fixed, below-market rate for others.

 Browse a map of low-income and public housing developments and projects.

 Click this link to browse a list of affordable housing in rural Lane County.
 Although not in the Eugene city area, these homes have affordable rents.
 Some do have specific demographic restrictions (elderly, etc.).